JHU-PL-Lab/www-fpse/lecture/more-modules.md

 * Notice that the `Core` libraries are designed to play well as they have `List.equal`, `Queue.equal` built in
   - But, `List.equal : ('a -> 'a -> bool) -> 'a list -> 'a list -> bool` -- it needs `=` on the underlying list data.
   - This is a bit annoying as you keep having to pass `=` for members to check `'` for lists
-  - .. one goal of this lecture is eventuall y we will fix this
+  - .. we will eventually make a solid fix to this below
-* Note that in general for a component type that is the `t` of a module, the name looked for is `My_module.equal` instead of `t_equal`
+* Note that in general for a component type that is the `t` of a module, the name looked for is `My_module.equal` instead of `t_equal` - you can say `Float.equal` and don't need to say `Float.t_equal`.

 ### Some other useful `@@deriving` type accessor extensions in ppx_jane